 Loading Test Matrix

-The proctor loader can load the test matrix for an application.
+for an application.
 It ensures each test-definition is compatible with the application’s specification.
 Create a single instance of a proctor loader for a application to use when constructing its AbstractGroupsManager generated class.

 AbstractProctorLoader

-Proctor is bundled with several implementations of AbstractProctorLoader that can load the test matrix.
-You can implement a custom loader by extending AbstractProctorLoader or AbstractJsonProctorLoader.
+.
+You can implement a custom loader by extending AbstractProctorLoader

 FileProctorLoader - Loads the test matrix from a specified file.
 At Indeed, all applications use this implementation to load a file containing the test matrix managed by our operations team.
-See the Deployment section for guidance about loading the test matrix.
+See the Deployment section for guidance about loading the test matrix

 ClasspathProctorLoader - Loads the test matrix from a classpath resource.
 Useful for writing unit-tests involving Proctor or deploying the test matrix alongside the application.